 Your creative cloud assets are synced to a directory on your desktop.
-For example, on Windows, the location can be C:\Users\<username>\Creative Cloud Files
+For example, on Windows, the location can be C:\Users\<username>\Creative Cloud Files.

 You can create a new library to store your creative assets online.
 A library can store up to 1000 assets and there is no limit to the number of libraries that you can create.
 The assets you store in the library are locally stored, but synchronized with Creative Cloud.

 You can collaborate with other users and share a folder or library from your Creative Cloud account with specified Creative Cloud users.
 All invited users can then work co-operatively with the assets in the shared folder or library.
 Collaborators can view, edit, rename, move, or delete contents of the shared folder or library.
-To know more about collaborating using CC Libraries, see Collaborate on libraries.
+To know more about collaborating using Creative Cloud Libraries, see Collaborate on libraries.

 To share public links to files and folders with others (share assets with read-only access), see Share files and folders.

 For more information about libraries in Creative Cloud, see Creative Cloud libraries.

 Using the Search Adobe Stock option in the CC Library panel, you can search for images in Adobe Stock, preview an image in your library, buy the image, and then add it to the document.
 The images that you add to the stage can then be animated.

 Using the options in the context menu, you can do the following tasks on a stock image:

 - Use the image in your Animate document by adding it to stage